sbalsom/CV-and-Freelancing-Protocol/README.md

 ## Backend :

-I am trained in Ruby on Rails and have experience working with PostGreSQL and Heroku to deploy apps, build APIs and handle user authentication and authorization using Devise and Pundit.
+I am trained in Ruby on Rails and have experience working with PostGreSQL and Heroku to deploy apps, build RESTful APIs and handle user authentication and authorization using Devise and Pundit.
+I've also worked with Sinatra for smaller apps.

+I can render JSON from the backend or fetch and parse JSON from secondary collections of data (APIs).

 I am versed in SQL and database queries using ActiveRecord, handling params and building forms, relational databases and model associations, MVC software architecture patterns.

 I value Test Driven Development and use Rspec and Capybara to develop a testing suite for your rails application, making sure that your app functions the way you expect it to in all cases.
+I also work with Rubocop and other linters to make sure the code I wrote and deliver is high-quality and eloquent.

 ## Frontend :

-I am trained in Javascript and have experience working with Vue.js/Vuex and React to render data from the backend to the frontend, using state to render data quickly and efficiently to the user.
+I am trained in Javascript (ES6) and have experience working with Vue.js/Vuex and React to render data from the backend to the frontend, using state to render data quickly and efficiently to the user.

 I am experienced with CSS and SCSS conventions such as BEM, CSS variables and keyframes, media queries and webkit extensions that allow design to be flexible and supported on all browsers.

 For static webpages I use Middleman, a lightweight framework designed to work with Ruby to deliver simple websites (often the case for a promotional webpage that holds no data).

+Throughout my workflow I use Trello for project management, Git for version control, and document my progress for my client, using powerpoints to demonstrate the current state of the project and all future steps until deployment.

 ### 1. We discuss the project